 Honolulu, HI, USA

 Digital Object Identifier (DOI)

 Fusina, Robert A.; Fry, John C.; Nichols, C Reid; Bachmann, Charles M.; Li, Rong-Rong; Sellars, Jon; Parrish, Christopher; Montes, Marcos J.; Gross, Carl; White, Stephen A.; Lee, Krista; and Jones, Christopher A., "Geodatabase Development to Support Hyperspectral Imagery Exploitation" (2010).
-Center for Coastal and Ocean Mapping.
+IEEE International Geoscience and Remote Sensing Symposium (IGARSS).
 785.